ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 * `training_statistics_{j}.json` with the training and validation loss evolution.
 * `training_stats_{j}.pdf` with a plot showing the training and validation loss evolution.

-In this (multi-round) example, `j` indicates which neural network in the ensemble the file refers to.
-In the case of single-round inference no subscript is added to these two files.
+The `j` indicates which neural network in the ensemble the file refers to.
+In the case of using just one neural network no subscript is added to these two files.

 Finally, each subfolder `round_{i}` in the `models` directory contains: